 Schneps advises, “Daily parenting decisions may be very unpopular, resulting in tension in the parent/child relationship, but to accomplish the long-term goal, tension is unavoidable.”

-Also, consider that even though your teen may negotiate to the point of exhaustion, they may still want you to say no. Rules can provide a good scapegoat out of peer pressure, allowing teens to blame good behavior on parents and escape teasing from their friends.
+Also, consider that even though your teen may negotiate to the point of exhaustion, they may still want you to say no. Rules and consequences for teenagers can provide a good scapegoat out of peer pressure, allowing teens to blame good behavior on parents and escape teasing from their friends.

 Family dinner is a powerful tool.
 The National Center on Addiction and Substance Abuse at Columbia University reported that teens who regularly participated in family dinners (five or more per week) were less likely to report risky behavior.

-Randy and Sue White regret that their family did not designate certain days of the week as family meal times.
+Amy and Steve Tucker regret that their family did not designate certain days of the week as family meal times.
 Scheduling family dinners would have been an indication that each member placed the family above all else.

-“To know that dinner time has been carved out of everyone’s calendar, to spend time together talking and sharing, that would have been a tremendously positive and powerful force,” he says.
+“To know that dinner time has been carved out of everyone’s calendar, to spend time together talking and sharing, that would have been a tremendously positive and powerful force,” Steve says.

 Adult supervision of teens during after-school hours reduces the likelihood of risky behavior.
 Supervision doesn’t mean chaining a teen to an adult, but rather placing the teen under the awareness of an adult.